Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 Even relevant documents contain noise.
 CRAG includes a decompose-then-recompose step:

 Here's a simplified CRAG sketch in Python.
 The actual paper scores retrieved documents individually and then applies thresholds.
-For readability, the code below collapses that logic into a single classify helper.
+For readability, this sketch collapses that logic into a single classify helper.
 The refine_knowledge method then decomposes documents into smaller strips, scores those strips, and recomposes only the useful evidence before generation.

-If you instantiate this class with real components and run crag.run("Customs duties for textile orders"), the evaluator might return "incorrect" because internal docs lack coverage.
+If you instantiate this class with real components and run crag.run("current embedding TPM increase process"), the evaluator might return "incorrect" because internal docs lack coverage.
 The pipeline would then call web_search.search(...) and pass the web results through refine_knowledge before generating the answer.

 1from typing import Literal, Protocol